 Strand of Oaks were full-hearted and full of laughs as they closed out Wednesday night on the PRX stage.
 The Philadelphia-based guitar rockers and longtime WXPN favorites opened their hearts for the NonCOMM crowd during a sparkling set consisting mostly of material from their stellar new album Eraserland, which came out in March.

 Frontman and songwriter Timothy Showalter was plenty sentimental but full of smiles.
 “I turn my back to the meaning of life,” he crooned in the first verse of “Weird Ways,” their set opener and the opening track on Eraserland.
 Showalter’s voice was warm and bright, exposed and occasionally quivering underneath high echoes of slide guitar.
-He displayed his kinship with other poetic frontmen like Adam Granduciel of The War On Drugs and Matt Houck of Phosphorescent — who performed a touching solo set of Phosphorescent material on the first day of NonCOMM.
+He displayed his kinship with other poetic frontmen like Adam Granduciel of The War On Drugs and Matt Houck of Phosphorescent — who performed a touching solo set of Phosphorescent material on the first night of NonCOMM.
 Throughout the Strand of Oaks set, Showalter’s face remained almost totally in shadows underneath the wide brim of his hat.